ktopcuoglu/gitlab-dbt-analytics/.gitlab/merge_request_templates/dbt Workspace Changes.md

 <!---
   Use this template when making changes to dbt code in a `workspace` folder.
+Review the handbook for more information https://about.gitlab.com/handbook/business-ops/data-team/platform/dbt-guide/index.html#workspaces
 --->

 ## Issue